dynatrace-oss-contrib/opentelemetry-specification/specification/data-faas.md

 ## HTTP
 The function responsibility is to provide an answer to an inbound HTTP request.
-The `faas` span MUST follow the recomandations described in the [HTTP Server semantic conventions](data-http.md#http-server-semantic-conventions).
+The `faas` span SHOULD follow the recomandations described in the [HTTP Server semantic conventions](data-http.md#http-server-semantic-conventions).

 ## PubSub
 A function is set to be executed when messages are sent to a messaging system.